ReturnedTrue/gorp-ts/README.md

 Fork of [gorp](https://github.com/Aloroid/gorp) for Roblox-ts.

 # Differences to Luau version
 - gorp by default relies on it being alongside ecr in the wally packages directory.
 To replicate this behaviour, you must call `gorp.set_ecr(ecr)` before working with gorp.
+It must only be called from one script, but must be called before other scripts interact with gorp.
-- This package is versioned with `<gorp version>-ts.<x>` where x is incremented for any changes to the TS version in particular
+- This package is versioned with `<gorp version>-ts.<x>` where x is incremented for any changes to the TS version in particular.

 # Code sample